-Erythromycin comes in many different kinds.
-You may hear erythromycin called by its brand names: ERYC®, EES®, PCE®, and Erythromid®.
+You may hear erythromycin called by its brand names: ERYC®, EES®, or PCE®.
 Erythromycin comes in a tablet, capsule, liquid, eye ointment, injection form, and also as a topical skin product.

 Some erythromycin tablets or capsules have a special coating called an enteric coating.
 The enteric coating protects erythromycin from the stomach acid.